nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 4.
 Submit Applications

-Once complete, applications for a marriage record can be submitted in person or via mail to the record custodians.
-Residents can submit requests for marriage certificates maintained by the Department of Health and Human Services at the office at 1033 O Street, Suite 130.
+Once complete, applications for marriage records can be submitted in person or via mail to the record custodians.
+Residents can also submit requests for marriage certificates maintained by the Department of Health and Human Services at the office at 1033 O Street, Suite 130.
+Some records can also be requested or searched for through the official Nebraska Vital Records website.

 How to Get a Marriage License in Nebraska